How Accurate Is IP Geolocation, Really

 The Absurd Failure Cases

-Here's the thing — a famous case involved a Kansas farm that became the default location for millions of unlocatable US IP addresses in a MaxMind database.
+The worst outcome from this is almost funny, except it wasn't.
+A Kansas farm became the default location for millions of unlocatable US IP addresses in a MaxMind database.
 The farm's owner spent years dealing with the consequences: police showing up looking for fraud suspects, people knocking on the door accusing her of crimes committed from 'her' IP address.
 Being the geocode for 'unknown US IP' turned out to be a nightmare.

 Accuracy by Geography